vsoch/scif/docs/pages/7-community.md

  - [Ask a question](https://www.github.com/containers-ftw/SCI-F/issues), anything on your mind.

 ## Future Work
 SCI-F is exciting because it makes basic scientific application development (optimized in containers) and usage easier.
 The user can immediately inspect and see software, and how to use it.
 The user can install additional software, copy from one container to another, or view metadata and help documentation.
 The developer is provided guidance for how and where to install and configure software, but complete freedom with regard to the software itself.
 The minimum requirements for any package are a name for its folder, and then optionally a runscript and help document for the user.
-In addition to these basic examples, we provide other future use cases that would be possible with the Standard Container Integration Format.
+In addition to these basic examples, we provide other future use cases that would be possible with the Scientific Filesystem.

 ### Mapping of container landscape